sys-bio/vscode-antimony/README.md

 <em>(Press Keep)</em>
 </p>

-* Once installed, open the Downloads folder on your device
+* Once [Vscode Antimony Dependencies Installer](https://github.com/sys-bio/vscode-antimony/raw/master/setup/Vscode%20Antimony%20Setup%20Installer.exe) is installed, open the Downloads folder on your device
-* Double click "Vscode-Antimony-Dependencies-Installer" to start the setup process.
+* Double click "Vscode Antimony Dependencies Installer" to start the setup process.
 If there is a warning pop up from Windows, click more info and then click run anyway. **(This will not intefer with any other dependencies and programs of your device)**.

 <p align=center>
 <img src="docs/images/moreinfo.png" width=75%>